gaverver/netflixproject24-25/README.md

     ```

 ### Movie API
+**Note:** before every command that you want to pass an image id, you'll first need to generate an image as described earlier.
+Once the image is created, you can use its ID in your commands.
 - **Post /api/movies**
   - **Description:** Creates a new movie.
 All the details of the category are sent in the body.
   - **Requirments:** When creating a movie, the following must be sent in the body: name(string), description(string), creators(list of string).
 Also, actors(list of string), published(date), age_limit(int between 0 and 18), categories(list of id's), users(list of id's), photo(id) are optional.